 Similarly, there are several event-based emails that content marketers often automate.
 For instance, a birthday email or a milestone achievement email, or an occasion-based email – these are all event-based emails.
 For instance, check this email from Elementor on Black Friday giving out a special discount.

 Such event-based emails trigger engagement and improve brand-to-user relationships as well.
+If you think you can’t handle it, Dallas email marketing agencies can help you in this case.

 Other times, the welcome email itself contains an elaborate guide on how to get started, much like the one Microsoft sends upon signing up for Microsoft Teams.